Star-Xcd/Star-Xcd.github.io/_pages/about.md

 ## About Me

 I'm Chendong Xin, an undergraduate researcher passionate about robotics and artificial intelligence.
-My work focuses on advancing the field of dexterous manipulation and human-robot interaction.
+My work focuses on advancing the field of robotic manipulation and human-robot interaction.

 ### Background